hinsoned/Active_Recall_Pro/README.md

 7. Create a wiki pages (https://www.youtube.com/watch?v=bnMl0d-RcPQ)
     - Create wiki page for each page or feature of site or file
     - [x] Move tutorials, links, and notes to wiki.
-8. Add Flashcards list page.
-Just display both sides of all cards sequentially.
+8. Add landing page
     - Create branch
-    - Add card list and card create route in views.py (this is one page)
+    - Add landing route in views.py (this is one page)
-    - Add card create on this page as well
+    - Add landing.html file
-    - This will eventually hold a list of decks instead of cards (see step 10)
-9. Update home now that it does not have card list (will still have card create)
-    - Display greeting to user
-    - Display total number of cards
-    - Display most recently added card?
-10. Enable flashcards to be organized in to decks
+9. Enable flashcards to be organized in to decks
     - Create branch
     - Adjust models.py for new deck model
     - Add one to many relationship from user to deck and deck to fc
     - Adjust list page to list decks instead of cards
-    - Create a "non deck" for cards that are in no deck but still exist in database
+    - Create a "non-deck" for cards that are in no deck but still exist in database
+10. Update home now that it does not have card list (will still have card create)
+    - Display greeting to user
+    - Display list of decks
+11. Add edit card feature
+    - make branch
+    - Allow all cards in the card list to be edited both front and back
-11. Enable Images in flashcards
+12. Enable Images in flashcards
     - Create branch
-12. Enable text editor features in card creation.
+13. Enable text editor features in card creation.
 Must persist in future studying.
     - Add spell check?
     - Add bold, italics, underline buttons
     - Add list features
-13. Create and admin area: All users, decks, stats are visible
+14. Create and admin area: All users, decks, stats are visible
-14. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
+15. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
-15. Improve Bootstrap UI
+16. Improve Bootstrap UI
     - Make Nav bar visible
     - Pick a color scheme
     - Create and add a logo?